MiGMan's Combat Diary 1998

 It's worth mentioning that the sim has a "casual player" mode too, with much simplified controls, flight model and avionics.

-As I said at the beginning, the F15E is about "moving mud" and this is where the sim excels.
+The F15-E Strike Eagle is all about "moving mud" and this is where the sim excels.
 Not since Digital Integration's Tornado (1993), has the world of low level attack been so exciting.